monkeyxt/monkeyxt.github.io/content/posts/transfer.md

 in closed form.

 Another interesting twist of the problem involves giving ladder graph a half twist before glueing the ends together.
-This graph is known as the [Mobius ladder](https://en.wikipedia.org/wiki/M%C3%B6bius_ladder) graph.
-Möbius closure flps the column lef-right before glueing.
-Let $R$ be the permutation matrix that mirros a column state $X$ to $X^r$, the modified partition function is now
+This graph is known as the [Möbius ladder](https://en.wikipedia.org/wiki/M%C3%B6bius_ladder) graph.
+Möbius closure flips the column left-right before glueing.
+Let $R$ be the permutation matrix that mirrors a column state $X$ to $X^r$, the modified partition function is now

 {{< katex >}}
 $$